What Is the South Staffordshire Railway Walk?

 Kingswinford Railway Walk Map

 South Staffordshire Railway Walk Parking

 There are a few options for parking, all of which are free and listed below.
-If you are looking to park at The Railway Cafe, we suggest you put the address below in Google Maps and not The Railway Cafe, otherwise, you might end up in the wrong place.
+If you want to park at The Railway Cafe, we suggest you put the address below in Google Maps and not The Railway Cafe; otherwise, you might end up in the wrong place.
 All the parking and cafe locations are on the second map above.

 Tettenhall – Meadow View Terrace, Wolverhampton, WV6 8NX

 Wombourne – 52 Bratch Ln Parking, 52 Bratch Ln, Wombourne, Wolverhampton, WV5 9AB